leinlin/Miku-LuaProfiler/README.md

 - click __'<'__ 、 __'>'__ to increase or discrease frames one by one
 - click __'<<'__ 、 __'>>'__ to fast locate the frames control by
 **Capture Lua GC**、**Capture Mono GC**、**Frame Count**
+- stop record and press left or right arrow keybord to increase or discrease frames one by one

 ##
 ![](doc/record.gif)